saltyorg/docs/docs/sandbox/basics.md

 This file drives the install of your role.
 The stuff in there should be self-explanatory or understandable with comparisons to existing roles; if it's not, then again, with all respect you probably shouldn't be creating a role right now.

-There is a wiki article on adding new containers [here](../advanced/your-own-containers.md); this may be of some use.
+There is a [wiki article on adding new containers](../advanced/your-own-containers.md); this may be of some use.

 Don't forget the header in both these files: